keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 fellowship of interests**... <span class="page-ref">163</span> {: .basf}

-[Am I crazy in thinking Götterdämmerung = twilight of the gods (literally) but also societal collapse, down fall of the titanic German industrial companies.
+[Am I crazy in thinking Götterdämmerung = twilight of the gods (literally) but also societal collapse, downfall of the titanic German industrial companies.
 But also last act in Wagner's **ring** cycle.
 As in benzene ring?]

 **Who makes dyes today can tomorrow make high-explosives**